tarekziade/blog/entries/arsenic.rst

 way, thanks to Arsenic.
-From there, driving a test that simulates several users hitting a webpage and interacting through it requires some synchronization subtleties I will demonstrate in a tutorial I am still writing.
+From there, driving a test that simulates several users hitting a webpage and interacting through it requires some synchronization subtleties I will demonstrate in a tutorial I am still working on.

-All these projects are still very new and not really ready for prime time, but you can still check out Arsenic's docs at http://arsenic.readthedocs.io
+All these projects are still very new and not ready for prime time, but you can still check out Arsenic's docs at http://arsenic.readthedocs.io

-Beyond Molotov use cases, Arsenic is a very exciting project if you need a way to drive browser in an async program.
-And async programming is tomorrow's stand in Python.
+Beyond Molotov use cases, Arsenic is a very exciting project if you need a way to drive browsers in an async program.
+And async programming is tomorrow's standard in Python.